lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:2(D) VARIABLE SCOPE AND CONSTRUCTOR
+# Ex.No:2(E) ACCESS MODIFIERS

 ## QUESTION:
-Write a class Circle that uses a constructor to calculate area using radius.
+Create a class Calculator with: One non-static method add(int a, int b) that returns the sum, One static method info() that says "Calculator is ready".

 ## AIM:
-To write a Java program that defines a class Circle and uses a constructor to calculate the area using the given radius.
+To write a Java program that defines a class Calculator with one non-static method for addition and one static method for displaying information.

 ## ALGORITHM :
-1. Create a class named Circle.
+1. Create a class named Calculator.
-2. Declare variables radius and area.
+2. Define a non-static method add(int a, int b) that returns the sum.
-3. Define a parameterized constructor that accepts radius and calculates area = π × r × r.
+3. Define a static method info() that prints "Calculator is ready".
-4. Display the area inside the constructor.
+4. In main(), call the static method directly and the non-static method using an object.
-5. In main(), create an object of Circle and pass the radius.
+5. Display the result.